Ricardo Giusti

 Ricardo Omar Giusti (born 11 December 1956) is an Argentine former footballer.
 A midfielder, he played most of his career with Argentine side Independiente.
-At international level, he won the FIFA World Cup with Argentina in 1986 and was also a runner-up in the 1990 edition of the tournament.
-With 53 caps Giusti is currently 38th in the appearance records for the Argentina national football team.
+At international level, he won the FIFA World Cup with Argentina in 1986 and was also a member of the runner-up national squad in the 1990 edition of the tournament.
+With 53 caps between 1983 and 1990, Giusti is currently 38th in the appearance records for the Argentina national football team.
 He played a part in five major tournaments for his nation.

 Club career

 During his career, Giusti played for Unión de Santa Fe, Argentinos Juniors and Newell's Old Boys, but he had most of his success with Independiente where he captained the team in their most successful era, and was part of the sides that won the Primera Division Argentina titles in the 1983 Metropolitano Championship and during the 1988–89 season.
 He was named as the club's best midfielder during Independiente's 90th anniversary.

+For much of his Independiente career, Giusti was partnered in midfield with Claudio Marangoni and Ricardo Bochini, which was widely considered to be one of the best midfields in Argentina in its time.

 International career

 At international level, Giusti played a part in five major tournaments for Argentina.
 He won the FIFA World Cup with Argentina in 1986, where he played in every game for the eventual champions.
 He also played in the 1990 FIFA World Cup where, after missing the first two group matches, he went on to figure in every game up till the semi-finals where Argentina knocked out the hosts Italy.
 Giusti was sent off in that match after a second bookable offence where he elbowed Italian forward Roberto Baggio.
 Argentina were defeated 1–0 by West Germany in the final of the competition.

-Giusti is currently 22nd in the appearance records for Argentina with a total of 53 caps between 1983 and 1990.